satishsolanki1990/satishsolanki1990/README.md

 # Hi, I'm [Satish](https://www.linkedin.com/in/satish-solanki-7715394b/) 👋

-I am a Data Scientist, Data Analyst and Machine Learning Engineer.
-I love deriving valuable and complex insights from data.
-Most of my time goes to solving problem of data science projects, DS and Algo on leetcode and, SQL on HackerRank.
+I am a Data Science Engineer at Baffle, where I am working on implementing various features to operate on encrypted values in Postgres Database using PostgreSQL command.
+Other than that I spend most of my time in learning and solving problem of data science projects, DS and Algo on leetcode and, SQL on HackerRank.

-- 🌱 I am currently a graduate student and have done several data science projects ranging from simple linear regression to advance deep learning.

-- 🔭 I’m currently working on deployment of the House Price Prediction model.

 - 📫 **Reach out to me:**